symfony/symfony-docs/notifier.rst

 .. versionadded:: 5.2

-    The GoogleChat, LinkedIn and Zulip integrations were introduced in Symfony 5.2.
+    The GoogleChat, LinkedIn, Zulip and Discord integrations were introduced in Symfony 5.2.

 Chatters are configured using the ``chatter_transports`` setting: